chili-epfl/easy-performance-analyzer/README.md

   make install
   ```

-Now `easy-profiler` is installed in your standalone toolchain under `/path-to-android-standalone-toolchain/sysroot/usr/` just like a regular library.
+Now `easy-performance-analyzer` is installed in your standalone toolchain under `/path-to-android-standalone-toolchain/sysroot/usr/` just like a regular library.
 To build an example user program, execute:

 ```
-/path-to-android-standalone-toolchain/bin/arm-linux-androideabi-g++ input.cpp -o example-program -leasyprofiler -llog
+/path-to-android-standalone-toolchain/bin/arm-linux-androideabi-g++ input.cpp -o example-program -lezp -llog
 ```

 Please note that you have to link `log` yourself when compiling if it's not automatically being linked by your build system.
 See the samples for more details.